stevewithington/MuraGoogleCalendar/README.md

 After installing the plugin, visit the plugin's administration page for detailed instructions on how to use it.

+###Note
+The [Google Calendar API](https://console.developers.google.com/project) has an initial free quota of 1,000,000 requests/day.
+If you need more than that, you will have to [apply for a higher quota](https://support.google.com/code/contact/calendar_api_quota).

 ##Tested With
 * Mura CMS Core Version 6.1+
 * Adobe ColdFusion 11.0.02